LiaXLiang/LiaXLiang.github.io/_posts/Java Notes/2025-06-12-class-vs-object.md

-### Analogy: Animals in the Zoo
+### I. Analogy: Animals in the Zoo
 Let's say we visit a zoo.
 We see a *cat*, a *dog*, and a *rabbit*.
 These are actural animals we can touch - they are **objects**.
 But when we describe what we saw, we might just say:" I saw some *animals*."
 The word "*animal*" is abstract - it refers to the concept or type, not a specific instance that we can point to.
-In Java, that abstract idea is represented by a **class**.
-A class is a blueprint to create an object.
+In Java, that abstract idea is represented by a **class**. `A class is a blueprint to create an object.`

+### II.
+Viewing Classes from the Perspective of Data Types
+From the perspective of *data types*, `a class in Java can be seen as a user-defined composite data type`.
+It achieves this by encapsulating other data types (both *primitive* and *class* <font color = red>types</font>) as its own fields, thereby defining a new, more complex data structure.

+***

 ### Defining a Class
 A Class defines: